COVID-19: furlough guide

 If an employee is asked to self-isolate or has coronavirus this must be communicated to the rest of the employees and, if done correctly, will not give rise to privacy problems.
 An employer has both a duty of mutual trust and confidence towards all employees and a duty to take care of all employees’ health and safety.

 Employers must keep staff informed about potential or confirmed COVID-19 cases amongst other staff.
 Data protection does not prevent employers honouring their duty to the health and safety of all employees or sharing data with authorities for public health purposes.
 There are special exemptions in the Data Protection Act 2018 which enable employers to share information where there are risks to the wider public – overall employers must take proportionate and sensible approach.

 Under the Act, personal data concerning health is 'special category data' and requires more protection.
 You should avoid naming individuals if possible and you should not provide more information than is necessary.

 DISCLAIMER: The materials provided here are for general information purposes and do not constitute legal or other professional advice.
 While the information is considered to be true and correct at the date of publication, changes in circumstances may impact the accuracy and validity of the information.
 The CIPD is not responsible for any errors or omissions, or for any action or decision taken as a result of using the guidance.
 You should consult the government website for the very latest information or contact a professional adviser for legal or other advice where appropriate.

-Answers to frequently asked questions about managing employees during self-isolation, local lockdowns and quarantine
+Answers to frequently asked questions about managing annual leave, travel and quarantine.